JavaScript is required

 The key is making it so automatic that you don't have to decide to do it.
 I know someone who learned Spanish by switching their phone's language settings and looking up every unfamiliar word they encountered.
 She was already on her phone 20+ times per day anyway.
 Zero extra time required.

-Some practical examples that actually work:
+Some practical examples are:

 • Listen to podcasts in your target language during your commute or while doing dishes